 A lot of singers struggle with finding their voice, while some get lucky with it and find their voice in a matter of months, but generally speaking, most singers will be searching for their voice for years.
 Even some established singers are still not sure if they are using their true voice after several years, although this still doesn’t limit anybody’s ability to sing.
-Singers who learn from vocal coaches or at a conservatory are often steered in a direction or another when it comes to their voice because this is how they will sing better.
+Singers who learn from vocal coaches or at a conservatory are often steered in one direction or another when it comes to their voice because this is how they will sing better.

 You can find your voice by knowing what voice type you have and by finding your lowest and highest notes which you can correctly sing.
-You can find your lowest and the highest notes by using a piano and sing along every note, that is it, that is how you find your voice.
+You can find your lowest and the highest notes by using a piano and singing along to every note, that is it, that is how you find your voice.
 Your true voice will evolve as you are constantly expanding your vocal range and getting better, so your true voice might sound different from one year to another.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com